MicrosoftDocs/dynamics365smb-docs/business-central/install-desktop-app.md

 1. Open the [!INCLUDE[prod_short](includes/prod_short.md)] web client in either Microsoft Edge or Google Chrome.

-    Safari and Firefox don't support installing the app.

 2. If the page for selecting the environment appears, you can do one of two things:

    - Select the environment and go to the next step to install the app.
 In this case, the installed app will open the environment you select.